edu-luc-cs-leo/comp271f24-01/05-redline/MagicValues.md

 **Magic numbers make code less readable.** Surely we can write comments explaining what the magic value is but that adds clutter to the code.
 Sometimes it is best to replace comments with a thoughtfully named variable or constant.

-**Magic values make debugging more difficulty.** It is not always clear why a particular value was used in a program or how it relates to the overall logic of the program.
+**Magic values make debugging more difficult.** It is not always clear why a particular value was used in a program or how it relates to the overall logic of the program.
 This slows down debugging often to the point that it renders it ineffective.

 **Magic values violate the DRY Principle.** In their book [*The Pragmatic Programmer*](https://en.wikipedia.org/wiki/The_Pragmatic_Programmer),  Andy Hunt and Dave Thomas suggest that "every piece of knowledge must have a single, unambiguous, authoritative representation within a system".
 Use of magic values violates the "Don't Repeat Yourself" (DRY) principle.
 Defining the number as a constant (or a variable) in one place and using it throughout the code fulfills the requirement for *single, unambiguous, authoritative representation* and promotes consistency and clarity.